 In order to graduate, engineering students must satisfy the general University requirements for a baccalaureate degree (see page 43) as well as all the requirements of their engineering major.
-Additionally, engineering students must have at least a 2.0 average in all engineering, mathematics. and science courses used to fulfill graduation requirements.
-If a course is repeated, only the last grade will be used to compute the engineering grade-point average; however, all grades are used to compute the University's cumulative gradepoint index.
-Credit from courses taken pass/fail cannot be used to complete any engineering degree requirement.
+Additionally, engineering students must have at least a 2.0 average in all engineering, mathematics, and science courses used to fulfill graduation requirements.
+If a course is repeated, only the last grade will be used to compute the engineering grade-point average; however, all grades are used to compute the University's cumulative grade-point index.